rrenomeron/ublue-tr/README.md

 - Figure out what my development container workflow is going to look like (distrobox? toolbox? something else?)
-- Fix ISO generation issues for better 1st run experience on a new device
+- Fix ISO generation issues for better 1st run experience on a new device, leverage what Bluefin is doing if possible
 - Look at features from [Secure Blue](https://github.com/secureblue/secureblue) to incorporate
 - Re-evaluate some Bluefin choices we disagree with